CTBreslin/hello-world/README.md

 # hello-world
-Taking a look back at repositories to freshen my understanding!
+**Taking a look back at repositories to freshen my understanding!**
+Is the text above bold?
+We will find out soon!